CanDemirbuken/DriverHub/README.md

 Status: Active
 ```

-This allows the system to support real rental scenarios such as vehicle location, status, availability and reservations.
+This allows the system to support real rental scenarios such as vehicle location, operational status, availability, pricing and reservations.

 ---

 ## ✨ Admin Fleet Management

-Admin-only CQRS operations are currently implemented for:
+Admin-only operations are implemented around the core fleet domain.

 ### Cars